Understanding How Annuities Are Taxed

 Distribution Method and Taxes

-If you opt for a lump-sum withdrawal, the interest earned on your annuity (or the entire amount if purchased with pre-tax dollars) is taxable in the year of withdrawal.
+One option is to receive a lump sum distribution of the total account value.
+In this case, the interest earned on your annuity (or the entire amount if the annuity is qualified) is taxable in the year of withdrawal.
 This might push you into a higher tax bracket, resulting in a larger tax bill.

-If you choose periodic payments, each payment is considered part earnings (taxable) and part return of principal (non-taxable if purchased with after-tax dollars).
+You can also choose to annuitize your annuity to begin a stream of periodic payments that can last for a period of years or life depending on your contract.
+Each payment is considered part earnings (taxable income) and part return of principal (non-taxable if the annuity was purchased with after-tax dollars).
 This approach, known as the ‘exclusion ratio,’ spreads the tax burden over the life of the annuity payments.

 Early Withdrawal Penalties